fyookball/ChainBet/MULTIPLAYER.md

 ## Phase 1: Bet Offer Announcement

+Alice announces a multiplayer bet and specifies the amount of the bet.

-NOTE: This unique identifier for this Bet will be the transaction id of the txn containing this phase 1 message, herein referred to as <host_opreturn_txn_id>.
+NOTE: This unique identifier for this bet will be the transaction id of the txn containing this phase 1 message, herein referred to as <host_opreturn_txn_id>.

 OP_RETURN OUTPUT: